projectcalico/calico/felix/docs/config-params.md

 ### `NftablesMangleAllowAction` (config file) / `nftablesMangleAllowAction` (YAML)

-NftablesFilterAllowAction controls the nftables action that Felix uses to represent the "allow" policy verdict in the mangle table.
+Controls the nftables action that Felix uses to represent the "allow" policy verdict in the mangle table.
 The default is to `ACCEPT` the traffic, which is a terminal action.
 Alternatively, `RETURN` can be used to return the traffic back to the top-level chain for further processing by your rules.

 | Detail |   |
 | --- | --- |